apache/kylin/website/_dev/howto_test.md

 ## More on v1.5 UT/IT separation

-From Kylin v1.5 you can run UT(Unit test), environment cube provision and IT (Integration test) separately.
 Running `mvn verify -Dhdp.version=2.2.4.2-2`  (assume you're on your sandbox) is all you need to run a complete all the test suites.

 It will execute the following steps sequentially: